datacarpentry/rr-organization1/01-file-organization-instructors.md

 - Show personal information management strategies that are fine for an individual, but make file sharing, automated processing very difficult or impossible.
 - Encourage group cohesion.
 We've either all done these things, or inherit these issues.
 So what's a person / lab to do?
+    - See Exercise A.
-- Remind them the mission statement and the tagline:
+- Remind them of the mission statement and the tagline:
     - Mission statement: To Train researchers in the best practices and approaches of reproducible research and accelerate scientific progress
     - Tagline: Accelerating scientific progress through reproducible science.
 - Show best practices or ''better practices''

-- Invite participants to share file organization (nightmares) challenges they have faced (or are dealing with)
+1. Exercise A: Invite participants to share your file organization nightmares they have faced (or are dealing with ) (5 - 10 mins max).
-    - Ask them (make a list, potentially) for how they solved these, or are planning to solve.

-1. Exercise: Share your file organization nightmares (5 - 10 mins max)
-* If time: Ask them to share how they solved or are planning to solve (what methods, what software)?
+* If time: Ask them (make a list, potentially) for how they solved these, or are planning to solve. (what methods, what software)?

 ## From the slides:
 ### Key Points